stefandmn/Splash/README.md

 # Clue Splash

-**Splash** is a graphical term for representation of boot process, developed especially for Clue OS but might be applicable to any Linux system.
-Splash can display graphics (JPG image format) or some combinations of graphics with text messages (in graphical format).
+**Splash** is a graphical term for representation of boot process, developed especially for **Clue OS** ('the father' of this project) but might be applicable to any Linux system. **Splash** application is currently use to control the boot process of the **Clue OS** (_Debian Jessie_ fork) and to implement a graphical view of different utilities from **Setup** project (part of **Clue** main project as main utility for system configuration).
+**Splash** can display graphics (JPG image format and others) or some combinations of graphics with text messages (in graphical format).
 Splash program uses a stateful memory buffer and is able to initiate and maintain the workflow even is the process is not running in loop.
-The workflow is initiated in InitRAM area, creating a dedicated graphical console and then, other workflow steps could be launched (by individual process execution) that will use existing graphical console and updates display content: display new splashes or text messages.
+Typically, the workflow for boot or other management screens is initiated in InitRAM area, creating a dedicated graphical console and then, other workflow steps could be launched (by individual process execution) that will use existing graphical console and updates display content: display new splashes or text messages.

 Splash program is designed to support the following feature: